Kevin Hart

 My Philosophy

 You are not a computer.
 At least I assume you’re not.¹ You are a human with a brain.
-It seems obvious, but so much corporate learning out there treats you like you’re simply a database into which information can be dumped.
+It seems obvious, but so much corporate-produced education out there treats you like you’re simply a database into which information can be dumped.
 To be clear, you are indeed capable of learning vast troves of information.² But it has to be delivered in a way that doesn’t insult, bore, or bury you.
 Learning needs to be delivered to you in a way that acknowledges that you are a human.

 ¹ But, really, who can tell these days?